cloudscribe/cloudscribe.Web.SimpleAuth/README.md

-- [] 7 copy the Views/Login folder from the example.WebApp project into your own project
+- [] 7 copy the [Views/Login](https://github.com/joeaudette/cloudscribe.Web.SimpleAuth/tree/master/src/cloudscribe.Web.SimpleAuth/Views) folder from the cloudscribe.SimpleAuth.Web project into your own project

 - [] 8 study the example.WebApp for examples of how to configure authorization policies with roles that you configure for users in the simpleauthsettings.json file

 - [] 9 you will of course have to provide a link in your app to the login page, look at the _LoginPartial.cs in the Views/Shared folder of example.WebApp

-In future releases when nuget supports it, we will either include the views in the package or create a separate package for views, but for now you just have to copy them from the example site.
+The views are also included as embedded resources so if you don't need to customize them you can add them like this:

+    services.AddMvc()
+            .AddRazorOptions(options =>
+            {
+                options.AddEmbeddedViewsForSimpleAuth();

+            });

 ![Screenshot](/images/screenshot-simleauth-with-recaptcha.jpg?raw=true)